 It’s unclear why someone develops multiple sclerosis (MS).
 It’s not linked to any specific health practice, and it’s unclear whether it is avoidable.
 So far, research reveals that a mix of hereditary and environmental variables contribute to the cause.

 MS fatigue is also among the most unpleasant symptoms of the disease.
 MS fatigue may be distressing, and it can interfere with job and family life, mental and physical health, and social and recreational activities for some people.
 Fatigue can be a major symptom of active inflammatory disorder, or it can be a secondary sign of other medical disorders.
 Most often fatigue also causes insomnia and the two symptoms interconnect.

 - Dehydration – Dehydration might make you tired.
 Drink six to eight cups (1.5 litres) of liquids every day.
 Caffeine-containing drinks might give a boost at first, but too risks dehydration, so try moderating the usage.

 - MS symptoms – Urinary frequency during the night, tension, melancholy, and discomfort can all interfere with getting a good night’s sleep.
-It is critical to discuss symptoms that keep you awake at night with your doctor as soon as possible in order to determine the most efficient strategy to treat them with the least amount of disruption to your sleep.
+It is critical to discuss symptoms that keep you awake at night with your doctor as soon as possible to determine the most efficient strategy to treat them with the least amount of disruption to your sleep.